• ROENFR

 (2) The first constitutive meeting of the specialized committee after the validation of the members will be convened by the Secretary General within 15 working days from the date of the establishment of the new Plenary.

-(3) The presidents of the specialized committees will be elected in the first constitutive meeting and a minutes of the meeting will be drawn up.
+(3) The presidents of the specialized committees will be elected at the first constitutive meeting and a minutes of the meeting will be drawn up.

 (4) The minutes by which the president of the committee was elected will be communicated to the Executive Bureau of CES.